genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 };
 ```

-#### 7. Stepper Layout

-Stepper layout allows you to create more complex forms that can be divided into appropriate steps (for example, personal information and address), which will be in separate steps.
+Stepper layout enables you to create more complex forms that can be divided into appropriate groups (for example, personal information and address), which will be in separate steps.

-It is more complicated when it comes to customisation because it needs proper `jsonSchema` and `uiSchema` so that validation and data saving work properly.
+It is more complicated when it comes to customisation, because it needs proper `jsonSchema` and `uiSchema` so that validation and data saving work properly.

 :::info
-Remember to add `hide-submit-button` attribute to `foundation-forms` because in this case submit is built directly into stepper-layout
+Remember to add a `hide-submit-button` attribute to `foundation-forms`, because in this case, submit is built directly into stepper-layout.
 :::

 ```ts